abhiduttaa/Smart_Home_Automation/README.md

 MIT License

 Copyright (c) 2025 rohit-ghosh-01 & Abhijit Dutta
+we have used some opensource libraries and used some examples. we are thankfull to the contributors and give them proper credits.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal